wonday/react-native-pdf/README.md

 * first tap for reset zoom and contious tap for zoom in

 ### Notice
-* react-native-pdf do not support for react native(iOS) <0.40, becourse header inluding method changed, but you can modify header inluding method yourself to support it.
+* react-native-pdf does not support for react-native(iOS) ver<0.40, becouse of header file inluding changed, but you can modify it yourself to support react-native(iOS) ver<0.40.

 ### Installation
 ```bash